iampava/resources-manifest-webpack-plugin/README.md

 That's why I wrote this plugin, which creates a ```resources-manifest.json``` file with the **filenames** of the assets I want to cache.
-Also, it updates the **service-worker.js** file so that the browser reloads it, thus giving users the latest version.
+Also, it updates the service worker file so that the browser reloads it, thus giving users the latest version.